KPU-AGC/ddRAD-seq/README.md

 ### 1A.
 Generating restriction enzyme statistics from a reference genome.
 This method is probably the most reliable.
 With a very solid reference, this provides consistent cut sites and accurate prediction of restriction fragment loci.
 1. (recommended) Put the reference genome in the directory provided.
-2. Minimally, run the following command to generate statistics for a single run of double digestion of specific enzymes.
+2. Run the following command to generate statistics for a single run of double digestion of specific enzymes.
 ```bash
 REF="/path/to/reference_genome.fa"
 ENZYME_1="EcoRI"